Your questions answered

 - Improving connectivity to the hospital, university and major employment areas at the Norwich Research Park

 We are committed to examining all the options available.
-We are carrying out a public consultation between May and July 2018 to find out people’s views on what, if any, transport issues exist in the area and whether improvements are needed before we propose any specific solutions.
+We carried out a public consultation between May and July 2018 to find out people’s views on what, if any, transport issues exist in the area and whether improvements are needed before we propose any specific solutions.
 Visit Have your say to find out more.

 The study area also includes the Wensum Valley and a number of environmental designations, including a Special Area of Conservation (SAC), designated due to its international importance in biodiversity conservation.
 The River Wensum, running through the study area, is designated as both an SAC and as a Site of Special Scientific Interest (SSSI).